thuvu17/Slackify/doc/design/slackify-endpoint.md

 (We haven't designed an implementation for this data and plan to do it next semester)

 ### Get Spotify Token
+>Send a POST request to the token endpoint URI and return a string of the access token
 - URL: https://accounts.spotify.com/api/token
 - Input:
   - client_id
   - client_secret
 - Method: POST
-- Description: Send a POST request to the token endpoint URI and return a string of the access token

 ### Get Spotify Playlists
+>Send a GET request to Spotify to get a list of featured playlists.
+Limit is set to 50
 - URL: https://api.spotify.com/v1/browse/featured-playlists/?limit=50
 - Input:
   - Access Token
 - Method: GET
-- Description: Send a GET request to Spotify to get a list of featured playlists.
-Limit is set to 50

 ### Get Spotify popular songs
+>Send a GET request to Spotify to get a list of the first ten tracks in Spotify's Most Played All-Time playlist

 - URL: https://api.spotify.com/v1/playlists/2YRe7HRKNRvXdJBp9nXFza/tracks?offset=0&limit=10
 - Input:
   - Access Token
 - Method: GET
-- Description: Send a GET request to Spotify to get a list of the first ten tracks in Spotify's Most Played All-Time playlist